 Have your residents ever complained that the UPS driver couldn’t deliver their important package?
 Do they often receive “Sorry we missed you” notes?

-If so, the first step to successful package management is simply making sure couriers can get packages to the building.
-Comprehensive package management systems like package rooms and package lockers offer effective methods of ensuring deliveries.
+If so, the first step to successful package management is simply ensuring couriers can get packages to the building.
+Comprehensive package management systems, like package rooms and lockers, offer effective methods of ensuring deliveries.

 2. Prevent package theft